 Charisma can be learned.
-We can practice to acquire the ability to inspire followers towards a clear vision and instill deep levels of trust.
+We can practice acquiring the ability to inspire followers towards a clear vision and instil deep levels of trust.
 We can earn the charismatic skills by effort even though we were not born and naturally gifted.
 We can be more leader likes from the other people perspective using the Charismatic leader tactics (CLTs).

-First, by using metaphors, similes and analogies, charismatic speakers can help listeners to understand, related to and remember a message.
+First, by using metaphors, similes and analogies, charismatic speakers can help listeners to understand, relate to and remember a message.
 In my personal experience, this is especially important as a role as an IT consultant to convey technical content in business language with senior management.
-For example, to explain why our scrum team developers need to be cross functional, I would analog ourselves as a team of Navy SEAL special force with different specialisation.
+For example, to explain why our scrum team developers need to be cross-functional, I would analogue ourselves as a team of Navy SEAL special force with different specialisation.
 A sniper could not survive in the war room if he could only shoot, but not able to handle explosives.
-Similarly android developer should learn a bit about iOS development, just in case there is an urgent hot-fix in production environment.
-This explains well about the idea to learn and adapt in agile team.
+Similarly, an android developer should learn a bit about iOS development, just in case there is an urgent hot-fix in a production environment.
+This explains well about the idea to learn and adapt to an agile team.

 Seventh, setting high goals and demonstrate passion helps charismatic leaders to inspire the followers.
 He or she must also convey confidence that the goals can be achieved.
 Passion cannot emerge unless the leader truly believes that the vision and strategic goal can be reached.